Smolations/temporal-uplift/README.md

-# react-enterprise-starter
+# Temporal Uplift
-This project is meant as a demonstration tool aimed at junior react devs who may be interested in patterns used for enterprise-level frontends
+This is an ElectronJS app built on React.
+It is a stand-up/sit-down timer.
+But maybe with super powers.

 ## Spinning up the app: